The Week of Sound

-Sound is important to all ages and permeates through economic, environmental, societal, medical, industrial and cultural dimensions.
+Sound is important, it affects all ages and permeates economic, environmental, societal, medical, industrial and cultural dimensions.
 It contributes to our individual and collective behaviour, helping to shape the relationships we form with others.

 Supported by the Week of Sound association, since 2004 a week of events is organised around five sound-related themes using a cross-cutting approach: (hearing) health, acoustics and the sound environment, recording and reproduction techniques, the relationship between image and sound, and musical expression and education.

 Convinced that the sound environment, because of its importance, influences our personal and collective behaviour, UNESCO’s General Conference at its 39th session in 2017 recommended that UNESCO works towards raising awareness of sound-related problems at the international level and promotes good practices related to sound in all areas of life, starting from early childhood.